SFA is financial assistance for matriculated (formally accepted) students taking at least 16 credits.

-- Students not planning to enroll at least half-time (6 credits) should check with the financial aid office to determine eligibility.
+Students not enrolling in at least 6 credits should check with the financial aid office to determine eligibility.

 Federal Student Aid (Title IV)

-NEW – A new Federal Law regarding Pell Grants was passed in December 2011 regarding the amount of Federal Pell Grant funds a student may receive over his or her lifetime.
-Pell Grants are now limited by a new federal law to be the equivalent of six years of Pell Grant funding.
-Since the maximum amount of Pell Grant funding a student can receive each year is equal to 100%, the six-year equivalent is 600%.
 How can I see my Lifetime Eligibility Used (LEU) percentage?
-In mid-July 2012, you will be able to log on to: National Student Loan Data System (NSLDS) Student Access Web site using your Federal Student Aid PIN and view your LEU.
+You will be able to log on to: National Student Loan Data System (NSLDS) Student Access Web site using your Federal Student Aid PIN and view your LEU.
 The LEU will be found on the Financial Aid Review page.

 Return of Federal Title IV funds: As mandated by law, students who withdraw from school before the 60% point in a semester will have to repay a portion or all of their aid (see Financial Aid Student handbook Return of title IV Funds at: http://www.ccsnh.edu/sites/default/files/content/documents/finaiddocuments/2013-2014StudentFinancialAidHandbook.pdf